lpereiras/qa_eng_task/documentation/automation_testing.md

 >In this case, rerun the tests with `pytest --lf` to see their execution.

 ### TC-001: Sign Up successfully
-  Given a user wants to Sign up for our system
+  Given a user wants to Sign up in our system
   When they fill in the required fields with valid credentials
   Then click at `Sign Up >>` button
   Then the application should redirect user to `localhost:3000/accounts/confirm-email/`